-What is it about a Hawaiian cocktail that makes us so happy?
+What is it about Hawaiian drinks that makes us so happy?

-Whether you are enjoying an Aloha Friday happy hour at Koloa Landing Resort on Kauai’s sunny South Shore (and are ordering your Hawaiian drinks straight from the HoloHolo Grill’s poolside bar) OR you’re simply daydreaming at home on the couch about your next great vacation on the Garden Isle, here are five of our favorite Hawaiian cocktails to keep you rumming along.
+Whether you are enjoying an Aloha Friday happy hour at Koloa Landing Resort on Kauai’s sunny South Shore (and are ordering your Hawaiian cocktails straight from the HoloHolo Grill’s poolside bar) OR you’re simply daydreaming at home on the couch about your next great vacation on the Garden Isle, here are five of our favorite Hawaiian drink recipes.

 Vic brought the beloved Mai Tai to Hawaii in 1953 where it really took off.
 Is this when Vic added a splash of pineapple juice?